OF THE REDONDO BEACH HISTORICAL MUSEUM

-The same time Tike was growing up in Redondo Beach I too was growing up in Redondo --- and I did so up to a point on-and-off for a good portion of my life.
-Actually I started kindergarten in Redondo and graduated from high school in Redondo, although in-between I lived all over the map.
+While Tike was growing up in Redondo Beach I too was growing up in Redondo --- and I did so up to a point on-and-off for a good portion of my life.
+Actually I started kindergarten at Central School in Redondo and graduated, only a few blocks away, from Redondo Union High School --- although in-between I lived all over the map.
 No sooner had I walked out of high school with my degree in my hands than I started a dream job with a major Hollywood studio, a stint that a few months over a year ended-up not working out.
 I returned to Redondo this time not with my degree in my hand but my hat in my hand and found that all my erstwhile buddies and onetime friends, who I totally ignored while I was gone being a Hollywood big shot, were either well established, married, or off to college.
-I groveled around until I was able to land a job with a small aero-space firm in El Segundo and slowly began working my way up the ladder as a technical illustrator, falling back on skills that were originally taught, developed, and honed to a fine point of expertise in the drafting department at Redondo Union High:
+I groveled around until I was able to land a job with a small aerospace firm in El Segundo and slowly began working my way up the ladder as a technical illustrator, falling back believe it or not, on skills that were originally taught, developed, and honed to a fine point of expertise in the drafting department at Redondo Union High, probably the best high-school level drafting department that ever existed in the whole world:

 "(J)ust out of high school, I got a job with a company that designed and built the breathing equipment for the U-2, the then super-secret high altitude spy plane.
 Because of the nature of the secrecy surrounding the plane, working there required me to obtain a security clearance.